amazon-ion/ion-dotnet/README.md

 }
 ```

 Similarly you can create a writer that write to a (output) stream.
-There are 3 different `writer`s that you can create - examples are as listed below.
+There are two different `writer`s that you can create, binary and text.
+Three `writer` objects are created below with different inputs.
 ```csharp
 Stream stream; //output stream var stringWriter = new StringWriter();